satendra02/react-chrome-extension/README.md

 # React Chrome Extension

-chrome extension boilerplate with ReactJs using inject page strategy.
+Chrome extension boilerplate with ReactJs using inject page strategy.
 You can read [this blog](https://medium.com/@satendra02/create-chrome-extension-with-reactjs-using-inject-page-strategy-137650de1f39) for details

+The boilerplate is to quickly create a chrome extension using ReactJs, The motivation behind creating a boilerplate was:
+1. Instead of chrome's ready-made popup, We wanted our own page injected into DOM as a sidebar for better UX.

+2. We wanted to use ReactJs for the Component-based approach, Routing, and its build mechanism.

+3. Extension CSS should not conflict with the host page styles in any case.

 ## Features